 back row (left to right): Barry Priestley (babysat for Lord Olivier), Steve Beech, the Stankiewicz twins Chris and Mike, one of the Grieve twins (regretfully I believe one has died), Colin Knowles

-front row: Chair of Sports Society (name unknown), the late Tom Forester, Nigel Gossage, Dave Griffiths (my best mate), yours truly Dave Feintuck (President)
+front row: Peter Cox (identified by John Gilkes), the late Tom Forester, Nigel Gossage, Dave Griffiths (my best mate), yours truly Dave Feintuck (President)

 "Chris and Tom were also members of the ill-fated University Challenge team that year losing by what was then a record margin - but the coach trip home was nevertheless conducted in memorably drunken fashion.
 What a crew.
 Nobody sponsored our kit.
 It rained most of the afternoon, I don’t remember the result, if any.
 In the background stands umpire ‘Admiral’ Brewer, Falmer House Head Porter.
 Happy days."

 "I had dealings with Dave Feintuck as Union President when the Sports Federation were seeking funds from the Students' Union to purhcase its first minibus.
 The vehicle became regularly used by the 1st XI hockey and cricket teams of which I was a member.
 Thanks for the funding, Dave."

 "I came to Sussex from Miami, a hotbed of ‘soccer’ in the United States given the influence of Latin American and Caribbean immigrants.
 While I was doing my DPhil in Social Anthropology I was working three jobs whilst trying to write my research proposal, go off to fieldwork in the Caribbean for a year, and come back to write up my thesis.
 In the middle of all of this, I also played goalkeeper for the University of Sussex First XI and was honoured to be awarded the 1987–88 Player of the Year at a formal banquet!"